North Dakota: Energy

 The energy industry is a major contributor to the economy.
 North Dakota has both coal and oil reserves.
-On average, the state's production of oil production grew at average annual rate of 48.4% from 2009 to 2018.
+On average, the state's oil production grew at an average annual rate of 48.4% from 2009 to 2018.
 During these years, oil production increased each year from 2009 to 2015, with 2016 marked by a slight decline and a return to growth since.
 As of 2006, Shale gas was produced and Lignite coal reserves in Western North Dakota were used to generate about 90% of the electricity consumed, and electricity was also exported to nearby states.

 In 2009, North Dakota had the second largest lignite coal production in the U.S.

 Lignite coal is the lowest grade coal (latent high moisture content and low energy density).
 There are larger and higher grade coal reserves (anthracite, bituminous coal and subbituminous coal) in other U.S. states.

 Oil was discovered near Tioga in 1951, generating 53 Moilbbl of oil a year by 1984.

 Recoverable oil reserves have jumped dramatically recently.
 The oil reserves of the Bakken Formation may hold up to 400 Goilbbl of oil, 25 times larger than the reserves in the Arctic National Wildlife Refuge.

 A report issued in April 2008 by the U.S. Geological Survey estimated the oil recoverable by current technology in the Bakken formation is two orders of magnitude less, in the range of 3 Goilbbl to 4.3 Goilbbl, with a mean of 3.65 Goilbbl.

 The northwestern part of the state has been the center of the North Dakota oil boom.
 The Williston, Tioga, Stanley and Minot-Burlington communities are having rapid growth that strains housing and local services.
 As of 30 November 2022, the state is the 2nd-largest oil producer in the U.S., with an average of 1097716 oilbbl per day while producing 3029032 kcuft per day of natural gas for a total of 1619963 oilbbl of oil equivalent (BOE).

 The Great Plains region, which includes the state of North Dakota, has been referred to as "the Saudi Arabia of wind energy".

 There, wind speeds seldom go below 10 mph.